-In the United States there are currently no regulatory limits for the major 8 allergens, aside from the limit of 20ppm has been established for gluten for the purposes of supporting a "gluten-free" claim.
+In the United States there are currently no regulatory limits for the major allergens, aside from the limit of 20ppm has been established for gluten for the purposes of supporting a "gluten-free" claim.
 At this time, it is unlikely that the FDA will publish threshold levels for allergens.
+The FASTER Act, for instance, did not require FDA to establish allergen thresholds.